Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Approximately 400,000 hip and knee replacements are performed in the United States each year and most are expected to function well for at least 10 to 20 years.
 However, in about 10 percent of these cases, problems occur such as the implant becoming loose, infected, dislocated or otherwise damaged and a revision joint replacement procedure is necessary to remove the old implants and replace them with new components.

-“Revision joint replacement surgeries are more complex procedures than original replacement,” says Gerhard Maale, MD, medical director of orthopedic oncology at Baylor Regional Medical Center at Plano.
+“Revision joint replacement surgeries are more complex procedures than original replacement,” says Gerhard Maale, MD, medical director of orthopedic oncology at Baylor Scott & White Medical Center - Plano.
 "X-rays are taken to assess the amount of bone loss that has occurred.”

 If it is significant, the procedure may require a bone graft, where small pieces of extra bone from a bone bank or from your own body will be used to replace the loss.
 In some cases metallic plates, cages and screws can be used to stabilize the joint.